ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 Runtime Environment Specified by Both Job and Driver
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-You can specify Ray driver's runtime environment via `ray.init(runtime_env=...)` or `ray job submit --runtime-env`.
+When running an entrypoint script (Driver), runtime environment can be specified via `ray.init(runtime_env=...)` or `ray job submit --runtime-env` (See :ref:`Specifying a Runtime Environment Per-Job <rte-per-job>` for more details).

+- If runtime env is specified by ``ray job submit --runtime-env=...``, the runtime environments are applied to the entrypoint script (Driver) and all the tasks and actors created from it.
+- If runtime env is specified by ``ray.init(runtime_env=...)``, the runtime environments are applied to all the tasks and actors, but not the entrypoint script (Driver) itself.

+Since ``ray job submit`` submits a Driver (that calls ``ray.init``), sometimes runtime environments are specified by both of them.
 When both the Ray Job and Driver specify runtime environments, their runtime environments are merged if there's no conflict.
 Ray raises an exception if the runtime environments conflict.

 * The ``runtime_env["env_vars"]`` of `ray job submit --runtime-env=...` is merged with the ``runtime_env["env_vars"]`` of `ray.init(runtime_env=...)`.